adityjoshi/obsidian/EDM.md

 The solution is simple.
 Use the words instead of images to express the concept.
 Use K-Scripts instead of sketches.
 The format of the K-Script can be elegant and visually designed, or as simple as a spreadsheet table.

+# Rapid prototyping
+Rapid prototyping is a group of techniques used to quickly fabricate a scale model or a functional prototype of a physical part or assembly using three-dimensional computer-aided design (CAD) data.
+This process is typically employed in the early stages of product development to visualize and test the design, identify potential issues, and gather feedback before mass production.

 # **Module 5**